Kolomona/km-todo/ai/ProjectStatusBoard.md

 ## Archive
 ### 2024-12-20
+- [RESOLVED] #121 Missing edit/delete actions in project list views - Implemented comprehensive CRUD actions for todos, members, and messages in project detail page.
+Added edit/delete buttons with proper modals and confirmation dialogs.
+All list views now have consistent UX patterns.
 - [RESOLVED] #120 Next.js 15 params Promise build error - Fixed by awaiting params Promise in API route for Next.js 15 compatibility
 - [RESOLVED] #119 Main content/sidebar vertical misalignment - Fixed by refactoring AuthenticatedLayout to use flex row at root.
 Sidebar and main content are now flush to the top, responsive, and accessible.